Slicer/SlicerSurfaceToolbox/README.md

 improving and modularizing the project.

 In July 2019, this GitHub project was created by extracting the history from the main Slicer repository.

+In May 2021, the Dynamic Modeler module was added by Kyle Sunderland and Andras Lasso from the PerkLab at Queen's University.

+In June 2021, C++ CLI modules performing trivial tasks were removed and added as python functions by Andras Lasso to the SurfaceToolbox python module by leveraging VTK python API.

 [plans]: https://discourse.slicer.org/t/surface-toolbox-revamp/7113
 [MeshMath]: https://github.com/NIRALUser/SPHARM-PDM/blob/4baa99c10c58bc399faf931547f42c3d31469085/Modules/CLI/MetaMeshTools/MeshMath.cxx